k-pet-group/BlueJ-Greenfoot/greenfoot/doc/Greenfoot-README.txt

 The Greenfoot Team
 --------------
 Greenfoot is being developed by:
-University of Kent: Michael Kölling, Ian Utting, Davin McCall, Neil Brown, Phil Stevens
+University of Kent: Michael Kölling, Ian Utting, Davin McCall, Neil Brown, Fabio Hedayioglu, Amjad Altadmri

 The copyright (c) for Greenfoot is held by P. Henriksen and M. Kölling.